pjstadig/concurrent-kv-store/README.md

 1. If a client performs a `get` operation for a key that does not exist they will receive an exception.
 2. There’s no restriction specified for the length of keys or values nor is there a `delete` operation.
 I will place limits on the size of keys and values, but will allow the store to grow to an arbitrary size in memory and on disk.
-3. There is no restriction on the types of values that can be stored.
-Not every value can be persisted (for example, network connections or locks).
-I will restrict the types of values to those that can be marshaled to and from disk.
+3. In the requirements, there is no restriction on the types of values that can be stored.
+However, not every value can be persisted (for example, a network connection).
+I will not restrict the types of values that can be stored, but an exception may occur if a value cannot be marshaled to and from disk.
 4. There’s no specification for fairness.
 If two threads are in contention to `put`, which thread wins?
 I’m assuming thread starvation is undesirable so the longest waiting thread should be chosen.
-5. There’s no explicit definition of what “before” means.
+5. There’s no explicit definition in the requirements of what “before” means.
 I’m going to lean on the Java Memory Model which defines a happens-before relation.
+6. I’m assuming no other processes are reading/writing the store files.
+I am not verifying their integrity (other than attempting to read them), nor am I using any file locks.

 ## Commentary